 Completion of the curriculum outlined below will lead to the Associate in Science Degree and enables the student to transfer to a university or senior college and continue studies toward a degree in agriculture.

 First Semester Sem.Hrs.

-Second Semester Sem.Hrs ENGL 1301 Composition l3 ENGL 1302 Composition on II3 HIST 1301 Hist. of U.S. to 18773 HIST 1302 Hist. of U.S. from 18773 Laboratory Science 4 Laboratory Science 4 Mathematics 3 Mathematics 3 AGRI 1319 Animal Science e3 AGRI 1307 Agronomy.
-3 AGRI 1131 The Agricultur PHED Physical Education PHED Physical Education Activity1 · 17 PSYC 1100 Orientation 1
+ENGL 1301 Composition I 3

+HIST 1301 Hist. of U.S. to 1877 73

+Laboratory Science 4

+Mathematics 3

+AGRI 1319 Animal Science 3

+AGRI 1131 The Agriculture Inc lustry1

+PSYC 1100 Orientation 1

+18